Rkvishnu/node-app-with-github-actions/README.md

         Go to settings of repo
         click on secrets and variables
 6. Now push or commit the code to the github reposittory and see the changes
-7. TO GET THE DNS DOMAIN OF THE APPLICATION go to aws-cli on the system and
+7. TO GET THE DNS DOMAIN OF THE APPLICATION go to aws-cli on the system and  type
   1. cd .aws
   2. kubectl get pods
   3. kubetctl get service